Guide to choosing the niche of your blog

 Each website in the top 10 results is an affiliate.

 Note that there are no real businesses that sell laptops.
-There are no Darty, Walmart, Dell, or HP - only affiliates that recommend laptops.
+There's no Darty, Walmart, Dell, or HP - just affiliates who recommend laptops.

 Now try Googling “the best credit cards.”
 What do you see?

-Again, every result in the top 10 is an affiliate blog.
+Again, every top 10 result is an affiliate blog.

 Why do these affiliate sites outperform the brands that sell the products?